testing-library/react-testing-library/README.md

 this library uses the DOM which is mutable.
 Changes don't return new objects so snapshot-diff will think it's the same object and avoid diffing it.

-Luckily there's an easy to way to make it work: clone the DOM when passing it into snapshot-diff.
+Luckily there's an easy way to make it work: clone the DOM when passing it into snapshot-diff.
 It looks like this:

 ```js